 Providing conversation intelligence and insights on agents’ strengths and weaknesses, speech analytics solutions can significantly contribute to optimizing the performance of client-facing teams in a number of ways:

 Reviews and other manual QC tasks are tedious, time-consuming and repetitive.
 By automating tasks, AI frees QC teams for higher-level work.
 Systems tailored to the ARM industry may come with FDCPA and UDAAP guidelines built in, minimizing initial configuration efforts for operations staff.
 Advanced solutions automatically issue a scorecard for each call, reducing review time to mere minutes.
 Violations are automatically logged into the system, and task management functions make it easy for QC and operations leaders to follow up on mitigation tasks.
 Data analysis tools offer deeper insights into operational performance and ways to improve efficiency, performance and compliance.

 With some AI solutions, agents can evaluate their own performance through personal dashboards and build skills by consuming micro-learning nuggets recommended by the solution.
 This transforms the review process from sporadic and stressful to ongoing and self-driven.
 The result?
-More autonomous, motivated and confident agents, reduced churn, higher productivity and increased collection rates.
+More autonomous, motivated, and confident agents, reduced churn, higher productivity, and increased sales.

 Digital Channel Analytics: The Next Frontier